-There only was the slight problem of transporting a 230 ton monolith down the Nile, across the Mediterranean, the Atlantic coast, and up the Seine river.
-The Egyptians managed to transport stones up to 1,000 tons down the Nile, the Romans in turn to transport obelisks to Rome, but such endeavours hadn't been done for well over 1,500 years.
+There only was the slight problem of transporting a 230-ton monolith down the Nile, across the Mediterranean, the Atlantic coast, and up the Seine river.
+The Egyptians managed to transport stones up to 1,000 tons down the Nile, the Romans, in turn, transport obelisks to Rome, but such endeavors hadn't been done for well over 1,500 years.

 A special boat had to be built for the occasion, set to travel 7,500 miles for nearly three years.
 Finally, in 1836, the Parisian public watched as the obelisk was slowly erected in the center of Place de la Concorde.